Daivuk/onut/GUIDELINES.md

     EaseBoth
 };
 ```
 We allow `using` statement for simplicity of use of the engine.
 Public enums should define one at the end of their header.
-They must start with `O`.
+They must start with a capital `O`.
 ```cpp
 using OEnumName = onut::EnumName;
 ```

-##Constants
+## Constants
 Constants should use UPPER_CASE.
 Avoid using `#define` for constants.
 ```cpp
 #define MAX_SPEED 5                   // incorrect
 static const float MAX_SPEED = 25.f;  // correct
 ```